 Assessing occupational and vocational competence is a critical role in education and training.
-Achieving this qualification will ensure quality assurance within the QCF assessment process.
-It involves supporting learners and assessing their work-based competence in order for them to achieve their qualification to their full potential.
+Achieving this qualification will ensure quality assurance within the assessment process.
+It involves supporting learners and assessing their work-based competence to enable them to achieve their qualification.

-The course will be delivered via workshops and 1-1 tutorials on a flexible basis to fit your needs.
+The course will be delivered via workshops and 1-1 tutorials, all on a flexible basis to fit your needs.
 Your assessor will visit you in the workplace every three to four weeks and provide advice, guidance and support to enable you to collect evidence to achieve the qualification.

 What are the benefits?